BookingSync/operations/README.md

 end
 ```

-Then operation body is able to proceed with the found post handling:
+Then, the operation body can proceed with the found post handling:

 ```ruby
 class Post::Update